CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Experiments

 \subsection{Results on scene coordinates regression}

-\textbf{Quantitative results.} For coordinate regression-based localization methods, the final pose estimation performance is highly dependent on the quality of the scene coordinate prediction.
+\textbf{Quantitative results.} For coordinate regression-based localization methods, the final pose estimation performance is highly dependent on the coordinate prediction quality.
 Figure~\ref{Figures:Fig_Scene_coordinates_statistics} shows the accuracy of regressed scene coordinates under different thresholds.
-Consistent with the pose estimation results in Table~\ref{tab:vloc_general}, the CrossLoc outperforms the DSAC* and DDLoc baselines by a substantial margin.
-Specifically, CrossLoc and CrossLoc-SE achieve around 57\% accuracy with 3m error threshold on the Urbanscape in-place scene.
-DSAC* and DDLoc, however, fail to reach the same percentage even under the 10m threshold.
-In addition, CrossLoc and CrossLoc-SE improve the coordinate accuracy over CrossLoc-CO across all scenarios, which further indicates the benefit of leveraging depth and surface normal self-supervision.
+Consistent with the pose estimation results in Table~\ref{tab:vloc_general}, the CrossLoc architecture frameworks outperform the DSAC* and DDLoc baselines by a substantial margin.
+Moreover, CrossLoc and CrossLoc-SE improve the coordinate accuracy over CrossLoc-CO across all scenarios, which further indicates the benefit of leveraging depth and surface normal cross-modal representations.

 \textbf{Qualitative results.} Figure~\ref{Figures:Fig_Scene_coordinates_map} compares the scene coordinate regression errors of different methods.
-In general, the regression error of our CrossLoc and CrossLoc-SE is significantly lower than that of the two baselines and the plain CrossLoc-CO without self-supervision task.
-In addition, we observe a high similarity between the error map of CrossLoc and CrossLoc-SE, which further verifies the limited improvement by using the extra semantic labels.
-For detailed discussion on the failure cases and limitations of CrossLoc, please refer to the supplement.
+The regression error of our CrossLoc and CrossLoc-SE is significantly lower than the baselines and the plain CrossLoc-CO without self-supervision.
+Further, we observe a high similarity between the error map of CrossLoc and CrossLoc-SE, which shows limited performance gains by using the extra semantic labels.
+For discussion on the failure cases, please refer to the supplementary materials.